Maja Ostaszewska: Life and career

-She was born in Kraków, the daughter of Polish musician Jacek Ostaszewski, of the Ostoja Clan.
+Ostaszewska was born in Kraków, the daughter of Polish musician Jacek Ostaszewski.
 Ostaszewska was raised Buddhist.
 She started her acting training in her native Kraków and later graduated from the PWST in 1996.
 She has since acted mostly at the Teatr Rozmaitości in Warsaw, working with well-known Polish directors such as Krystian Lupa, Krzysztof Warlikowski and Grzegorz Jarzyna.

-In 1993, during her acting training, she played a small role in Steven Spielberg's Schindler's List, although her actual real film debut was in 1997 with the TV movie "Przystań."
-For this role, she received the Best Actress Award at the Polish Film Festival held in Gdynia in 1998.
+In 1993, during her acting training, she played a small role in Steven Spielberg's drama film Schindler's List.
+In her Warsaw stage debut, she appeared in the role of Rosalinde in William Shakespeare's As You Like It (1996).